nex-lang/docs/language/index.md

 Nex supports two major types of loops, **for** and **while**, which allow for repetition of a code block.
 Both loops support the **break** statement, which tells the program to exit the loop, and **continue**, which skips to the next iteration.
 The **break; continue;** statements are commonly used in combination with other control statements.

 ### For Loop
 A for loop can be declared using the **for** keyword followed by certain conditions according to specific requirements.
-Nex supports classic **initial; compare; update** and iterative loops like in Python.
+Nex supports classic **ial; compare; update** and iterative loops like in Python.

 #### Generic For Loops
 This loop consists of 3 expressions at its core: **initial; compare; update**.
 The loop starts off by executing the initialization expression, and the comparison expression is checked.
 If the comparison is false, the loop runs, and the update expression is executed.
 This process goes on until the comparison expression is true.